Headers

 The reason phrase of the response.
 E.g. |

-complex.
-This is a string that represents the cache status of the response.
-The possible values
+.
+This is an integer value that represents the status of the cache lookup.

 Value |